meetecho/janus-gateway/README.md

 * [libopus](http://opus-codec.org/) (only needed for the bridge plugin)
 * [libogg](http://xiph.org/ogg/) (only needed for the voicemail plugin)
-* [libcurl](https://curl.haxx.se/libcurl/) (only needed if you are interested in RTSP support in the Streaming plugin)
+* [libcurl](https://curl.haxx.se/libcurl/) (only needed if you are interested in RTSP support in the Streaming plugin or in the sample Event Handler plugin)

 Additionally, you'll need the following libraries and tools: